geekodour/o/content/docs/documents/hire.md

 ## Process {#process}

 Doing good work and doing the right thing is incredibly important to me.
 I'll work for your organization/project with existing and new challenges advocating and building practical solutions.
-While doing so I highly value good communication and transparency throught the project duration.
+While doing so I highly value good communication and transparency through out the project duration.
+I am not a process purist, but here's a basic outline. (h/t [flow/control](https://flow-control.io/))

 -   **Discovery:** Existing environment review ◦ Data Collection ◦ Data Preprocessing
 -   **Planning:** Systems Integration ◦ Technical Requirements